yasufadhili/argc/README.md

-# Argon - A Hobby Programming Language
+# Argon - Programming Language for x86_64 Linux Systems

 Argon is a **simple and minimalistic programming language** that compiles directly to **x86_64 Assembly** for Linux systems.